Michael Hughes (kicker): Professional career

 On October 7, 2025, the Saskatchewan Roughriders of the Canadian Football League (CFL) signed Hughes to the practice roster.
 He was later activated on October 24, 2025, making his CFL and professional debut on October 25 against the BC Lions.
 Hughes went perfect, converting two field goal attempts, one for 28 yards and another for 42 yards.
 He also added on two extra point conversions and 228 kickoff yards on three kicks, while also scoring a rouge.
+On November 7, 2025, Hughes was moved to the practice roster where he remained through the end of the season, including when the Roughriders won the 112th Grey Cup.

+On January 23, 2026, Hughes was re-signed by the team.
+He was released by the team on May 13.